- AustraliaEnglish

 Why can’t I add my Shelly device to the system, even though it’s compatible and correctly connected?

 It may be that a firmware modification (e.g., TASMOTA) has been used for the Shelly device.
-As a result, the Sunny Home Manager 2.0 cannot access the device.
-To add the Shelly device to the system, restore the device to its original default setting.
+In this case, the Sunny Home Manager 2.0 cannot access the device.

 E-mobility: charging stations for electric vehicles

-Is the previous version – Sunny Home Manager (Bluetooth) – also compatible with SMA EV Charger?
+Is the previous version – Sunny Home Manager (Bluetooth) – also compatible with the SMA EV Charger?

 Heat pumps